yaleman/goatns/docs/src/configuration.md

 I'll totally forget to update this, so check [the rustdoc for ConfigFile](https://goatns.dotgoat.net/rustdoc/goatns/config/struct.ConfigFile.html) for up-to-date information.

+To write out a "default" config file, run `goatns --export-default-config` which will dump the contents of the system defaults.

 ## User Authentication

 This is build for [Kanidm](https://kanidm.com) but should work with any OIDC identity provider.